-Boston Children's Hospital is home to a dedicated Cardiac Neurodevelopmental Program.
-We provide comprehensive consultation, assessment and intervention services for children with congenital heart disease and their families.
+Boston Children's Hospital is home to a dedicated Cardiac Neurodevelopmental Program – part of the #1 ranked Heart Center in the U.S. – providing comprehensive neurodevelopmental assessment, school consultation services and short-term treatment for children with congenital heart disease and their families.

 - help identify neurodevelopmental issues as early as possible